MAKE GIFS

 Although the GIF format itself was not designed as an animation medium, its ability to store multiple images in a single file naturally lent itself to storing the frames in an animation sequence.

-GIFS have been with us for a long time but have become very popular over the last few years and are used extensively on social media - often as humorous or satirical memes.
+GIFS have been with us for over 30 years but have become very popular over the last few years and are used extensively on social media - often as humorous or satirical memes.
 Nevertheless they can be used in other ways - for example; to analyse changes over time, show movement, or illustrate a process or moving parts as infographics.

 It is important to note that GIFs do not support audio.
 You can of course add a gif to video editing software timeline then add an audio track and save it as a looping movie,